apioo/psx/doc/getting_started/installation.rst

 Routing
 -------

-The following chapters explain howto work with an specific controller.
 In order to make an controller accessible you have to define a route in your :file:`routes` file which invokes the controller class.
 Note PSX tries to autoload the given class name so the namespace must be therefor defined in the :file:`composer.json` autoload key.
 Here an example route entry: